delcypher/fp-benchmarks-imperial/svcomp/float-benchs/README.txt

 The benchmarks assume a IEEE 754 floating-point semantics (including rounding, denormalized, infinites, NaN).
 They exercise both single and double precision numbers.
-Some programs are dependent on the binary encoding of floating-point numbers in memory.
-A PowerPC encoding is assumed (watch out for endianess issues).